danielv14/flexbox-grid/readme.md

 * `$screen-sm`: Defaults to 768px.
 Breakpoint for  small screen sizes.
 * `$screen-md`: Defaults to 992px.
 Breakpoint for medium screen sizes.
 * `$screen-lg`: Defaults to 1200px.
 Breakpoint for large screen sizes.

+Columns are generated in the following manner based of the class names variables: `.$class-col-$prefix-$column-iteration` where $prefix comes from a list inside `$breakpoints` and `$column-iteration` represents the current loop value.
+Check out the mixins to see more info about how looping is used to create the columns.

 The `$screen` variables are used in conjunction with the `$breakpoints` object that the grids column prefixes and breakpoints are generated from.
 Currently the breakpoints array contain the above `$screen` variables with namespaces: `xs`, `sm`, `md` and `lg`.